The 138th Durham Miners Gala will take place on Saturday 13 July 2024.

 At 1pm the Chair opens The Big Meeting, and guest speakers address the crowd.
 Details of the 2023 guest speakers are available here.

 Following the conclusion of the speeches, brass bands play and new banners are blessed at Durham Cathedral during the Miners’ Festival Service.
 Whether you are a believer or not, this is worth a visit for the sheer dramatic experience.
 The procession of bands and banners begins at 2.30pm, with the service starting at 3pm.
 The service is always full and people are advised to arrive early.

 Hosted by the Durham Miners’ Association since 1871, The Big Meeting is a vibrant carnival of hope and unity.

 It is a living expression of the Durham Miners’ motto – ‘the past we inherit, the future we build’.

 There is nothing like it anywhere else in the world.

-With respect to transport, please note that the centre of Durham is closed to traffic from 6.00am but access is possible, for those who arrive early, to the multi-storey car park close to the Market Square.
+With respect to transport, please note that the centre of Durham is closed to traffic from 5am but access is possible, for those who arrive early, to the multi-storey car park close to the Market Square.
+Information on car parks in Durham city is available here.
 Alternatively, there are three large park-and-ride car parks.
 For a location map, click here.

 For those who are interested in staying in Durham over the weekend please do consider camping at our official campsite, located at Houghhall College - just a short walk from the centre of Durham.
 For more information on camping, please click here.